-- Check to make sure that your math is correct. - Sign your claim in the space provided on the bottom of the form. - Mail your claim to the address listed on page 1 of these instructions. - If amending a claim for a year before 2012, call one of the numbers listed on page 1 of these instructions.
+- DO NOT STAPLE YOUR RETURN.
+DO NOT STAPLE ANY DOCUMENTS, SCHEDULES OR PAYMENT TO YOUR RETURN. - Check to make sure that your math is correct. - Sign your claim in the space provided on the bottom of the form. - If amending a claim for a year before 2016, call one of the numbers listed on page 1 of these instructions.